Arc Flash Incidents

 An arc flash is an electrical explosion.
-Think of each piece of energized electrical equipment as bombs with the varying potential of severity if it were to blow.
+Think of each piece of energized electrical equipment as bombs with varying potential of severity if they were to blow.

 An arc flash occurs when the insulating medium, like an electrical insulator, no longer offers sufficient resistance to the flow of electric current.
 If enough electrical energy is present, this arc will ionize the air surrounding it, causing a traumatic and explosive event.